MicrosoftDocs/well-architected/well-architected/service-guides/azure-firewall.md

 Start your design strategy based on the [design review checklist for Operational Excellence](../operational-excellence/checklist.md) for defining processes for observability, testing, and deployment related to Azure Firewall.

 > [!div class="checklist"]
-> - **Use [Azure Firewall Manager](/azure/firewall-manager/vhubs-and-vnets) with traditional hub-and-spoke topologies or Virtual WAN network topologies** to deploy and manage instances of Azure Firewall.
+> - **Use [Firewall Manager](/azure/firewall-manager/vhubs-and-vnets) with traditional hub-and-spoke topologies or Virtual WAN network topologies** to deploy and manage instances of Azure Firewall.
 Easily create hub-and-spoke and transitive architectures with native security services for traffic governance and protection.
 For more information about network topologies, see [Azure Cloud Adoption Framework](/azure/cloud-adoption-framework/ready/landing-zone/design-area/network-topology-and-connectivity) documentation.
 >
-> - **Migrate Azure Firewall [classic rules](/azure/firewall-manager/policy-overview#classic-rules-and-policies)** to Azure Firewall Manager policies for existing deployments.
+> - **Migrate Azure Firewall [classic rules](/azure/firewall-manager/policy-overview#classic-rules-and-policies)** to Firewall Manager policies for existing deployments.
 > - Maintain inventory and backup of Azure Firewall configuration and Policies.
 > - Leverage diagnostic logs for firewall monitoring and troubleshooting.
 > - Leverage Azure Firewall Monitoring workbook.